contactlab/contacthub-sdk-browser/docs/index.md

 An example use case is if you send a newsletter to your customers and you want to make sure that if they reach your website from a link contained in the email, they are immediately recognised even if they are not logged in.

 Please note that if a different user is logged in, the Customer Hub id for the currently logged in user is stored in the Customer Hub cookie.
-The id contained in the Customer Hub cookie always takes precedence over an id specified using the
-`clabId` query string parameter.
+The id contained in the Customer Hub cookie always takes precedence over an id specified using the `clabId` query string parameter.

+#### Setting `target` via query parameter

+The config's `target` option can also be set using the `target` parameter in the query string (`?target=AGGREGATE`).

 ## Contributing to this library